rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 increase speed,
 repeat
 ```
 *ps. repeat is a 'magical' word in the computer vocabulary.
-Once the computer see the word repeat, it will go back to the first step and run the pile of instructions again.
-Notice that, running the pile again means that we will end on another reapeat, creating a perpetual loop. *
+Once the computer see the word repeat, it will go back to the first step and run the batch of instructions again.
+Notice that, running the batch again means that we will end on another reapeat, creating a perpetual loop. *

 As you probably noticed with tears, by now, John is dead.
 We told the computer to increase the speed in every repeat.
 John will start at 0 and increase his speed until he is a Ferrari, then a rocket, then...kaboom!